Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach your heart.

 Shower every day, washing your incision gently with soap and water.
 DO NOT swim, soak in a hot tub, or take baths until your incision is completely healed.
 Follow a heart-healthy diet.

 If you are feeling depressed, talk with your family and friends.
-Ask your provider about getting help from a counselor.
+Ask your health care provider about getting help from a counselor.

 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.

 - DO NOT stop taking any medicine without talking with your provider.

 - Your provider may recommend antiplatelet drugs (blood thinners) -- such as aspirin, clopidogrel (Plavix), prasugrel (Effient), or ticagrelor (Brilinta) -- to help keep your artery graft open.